Annet-Chebukati/Data_Science_Analysis_Portfolio/README.md

 ## [Project 1: Car Price Prediction using Linear Regression: Project Overview](https://github.com/Annet-Chebukati/Annet_Portfolio/blob/main/%20Car%20Price%20Prediction%20-%20Linear%20Regression.ipynb)
-In this notebook we will predict car price and explore the methods we use to interpret and evaluate the results of our linear regression model.The following actions will be done;

 In this notebook, we will predict car prices and explore the methods we use to interpret and evaluate the results of our linear regression model.
 - Assess the data.